 - Mr Askia Amon Rah – Yes it’s a mouthful to say.
 Slim, well framed dark skinned brother in 1970’s African dashiki with a woolly beard and a booming voice.
 Mr Amon Rah taught Caribbean History with an Afro-centric view and a focus on the Afro-Caribbean diaspora.
 He was the first man to inform me that Christopher Columbus didn’t discover the Americas and the Caribbean, but was a fool that was lost.
 His most memorable line to me was “Mr Morris UP on your chair, UP on your chair!
 Silly boy!”

 - Ms Ince was a quite unassuming instructor with a silent will that would make you do the right thing with just a simple look.
-Ms Ince thought English Literature, and it was my first introduction to Shakespeare’s plays Othello and a Mid Summer’s Night Dream.
+She thought English Literature, and it was my first introduction to Shakespeare’s plays Othello and a Mid Summer’s Night Dream.

-- I loved math in Central, and some folks called me the “maths man”.
-I was fortunate enough to have an outstanding Advanced Math -Ad Math- teacher Mr Sylvester who was a calm man but remarkably competent in algebra and calculus.
-I owe my penchant for math and science to his stewardship in this field.
+I loved math in Central, and some folks called me the “maths man”.
+Fortunately, my love for math was nurtured by an outstanding Advanced Math -Ad Math- teacher Mr Sylvester who was a calm man but remarkably competent in algebra and calculus.
+My penchant for math and science to his stewardship in this field.

 - Me, Ad-Wynn because at the time I was the only one in Mr Slyvester’s Ad Math class.